tc39/proposal-ses/README.md

-However, even without pinning down the precise meaning of "implementation defined", a computation which is limited to implementation-defined fail-stop determinism cannot read covert and side channels that are not otherwise provided to it.
-Nothing can practically prevent signalling on covert and side channels, but approximations to determinism can practically prevent confined computations from perceiving these signals.
+However, even without pinning down the precise meaning of "implementation defined", a computation which is limited to implementation-defined fail-stop determinism cannot read covert channels and side channels that are not otherwise provided to it.
+Nothing can practically prevent signalling on covert channels and side channels, but approximations to determinism can practically prevent confined computations from perceiving these signals.

 ## Discussion